Finite model of an electric charge: A charged spacetime solution in Einstein gravity

 where Q is a constant and $R(u)$ is any smooth, monotonically increasing function satisfying the properties below:

 $R^{(n)}(u)$ being the n-th derivative for any arbitrary integer $n$.

-For the special parametrization $R(u) = u$, this geometry formally reduces to the extremal Reissner-Nordstrom spacetime at $R > Q$, $Q$ being the electric charge.
+For the special parametrization $R(u) = u$, this geometry formally reduces to the extremal Reissner-Nordstr\"{o}m spacetime at $R > Q$, $Q$ being the (modulus of)electric charge.
 However, such a coordinate transformation does not satisfy the properties above.
-In other words, the charged spacetime (\ref{g}) is locally equivalent to the Reissner-Nordstrom solution everywhere except at $u=u_0$ ($R=Q$).
+In other words, the charged spacetime (\ref{g}) is locally equivalent to the Reissner-Nordstr\"{o}m solution everywhere except at $u=u_0$ ($R=Q$).